-We were sad to leave Koh Lanta for several reasons: our hostel family were so incredibly friendly, we were going to miss a lot of our room mates, though most of them were also leaving, and the sense of welcome and chilled out vibe were what made us fall in love with the place.
+We were sad to leave Koh Lanta for several reasons: our hostel family were so incredibly friendly, we were going to miss our room mates, though most of them were also leaving, and we were definitely going to miss the sense of welcome and chilled out vibe that made us fall in love with the place.

-But I was excited to visit Krabi; not for the town itself, but for using it as a base to some of Thailand’s best locations.
+But I was excited to visit Krabi; not so much for the town itself, but for using it as a base to some of Thailand’s best locations, including some of the best beaches in the world.

-We were turning up a day early, so once again we didn’t have a night booked.
+We were turning up to Krabi a day early, so once again we didn’t have a night booked.
 And of course our hostel of choice, Pak Up!, was all booked out.
-We enquired at the hostel next door and were offered a private room for the same price as a dorm room had been.
+We popped into the hostel next door and were offered a private room for the same price as a dorm room had been at the other place.
+RE-SULT!

-We went for a wander and found the tourist food market which hadn’t interested me.
-On the contrary, it felt almost local (though you could tell from the hard selling that it wasn’t) so we chose the best-looking stall and I wasn’t going to turn my nose up at 50 baht for a plate of noodles and 20 baht for a can of Sprite.
+We went for a wander as the evening set in and found the tourist food market which hadn’t initially interested me.
+On the contrary, it felt almost local (though you could tell from the hard selling that it wasn’t) so we chose the best-looking stall, and I wasn’t going to turn my nose up at 50 baht for a plate of noodles and 20 baht for a can of Sprite.

 Within minutes of arriving, we had seen ten monkeys.
 And as we made our ascent, we passed more.
 At one point we were surrounded, and as much as I wanted to keep my camera out to get some amazing pictures (and videos!), memories came flooding back of the time I had an attempted mugging by a monkey in Gibraltar.